 Once, you have taken part in a clinical trial, we can’t delete your personal information from our records because we need to keep clinical trials information for at least 15 years, in line with the regulations, and because we might need to contact you if there is any new information about the study medicine.

 Scientia is collecting your bank details only for the purpose of paying you.
 Scientia is using a third party, the University of New South Wales (“UNSW”) to facilitate and process all payments.
-SCR is a wholly-owned entity of UNSW.
+Scientia is a wholly owned entity of New South Wales (“UNSW”) which facilitates and processes all payments of Scientia.
 As a result, bank details you provide will be processed by UNSW Finance.
 SCR is required by law to retain your bank details for 7 years.
 SCR will not disclose your bank details to any entity, except to UNSW Finance and our bank, unless required to do so by law.

-If you are an existing volunteer, we will ask your consent to contact you in future by email, social media account, text, phone or other common means of communication to tell you about forthcoming studies.
+If you are a current or interested potential future participant, we will have asked your consent to contact you in future by email, social media account, text, phone or other common means of communication to tell you about forthcoming studies.
 We will stop contacting you about clinical trials if you inform us at any time that you no longer wish to be contacted.
-We will keep your name on our database as ‘active’ for at least 5 years if we don’t hear from you.
+We will keep your name on our database as ‘active’ for at least 5 years if we don’t hear from you during that time.
 We aim not to be intrusive, and not to ask irrelevant or unnecessary questions.

 You can reject receiving cookies from websites through the settings on your internet browser.
 If you would like to reject cookies from Google Analytics, please refer to the link below in Section 12.